 The group in charge of executing these five steps?
 Your last mile carrier.

 A last mile carrier is usually a postal carrier (think UPS, FedEx, etc.) or a regional courier.
 In some cases, fulfillment companies will deploy their own carriers from their own fulfillment centres (think Amazon or GoBolt).
-Either way, they are responsible for getting your customer’s parcel to its final destination.
-Making the right choice when it comes to selecting a last mile carrier for your business is critical.
+Either way, they are responsible for getting your shopper’s parcel to its final destination.
+Making the right choice when it comes to selecting a last mile carrier for your brand is critical.

 With the growth of ecommerce, there are now more last mile carrier options than ever before.
 Finding the one that will suit your business needs and improve your delivery logistics is an important choice.
 At the end of the day, your last mile carrier plays a major role in: